 • Transfer the hot mixture to a mixing bowl of a stand mixer fitted with the whisk attachment and set the speed to high.
 When the mixture begins to reach the soft peaks stage, add in the cream of tartar, salt, and vanilla extract.
 Continue to mix on high speed until stiff, high glossy peaks form (about 10 minutes).

-½ teaspoon Cream of Tartar, ¼ teaspoon Salt, 1 teaspoon Vanilla Extract
+1/2 tsp Cream of Tartar, 1/4 tsp Salt, 1 tsp Vanilla Extract

 • Top the pie with the meringue and, if desired, lightly toast the top using a small kitchen blowtorch.
 Do not use your oven’s broiler to toast the meringue.